hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 /**
  * A single roster in the network state.
  * <p>
- * The roster SHALL be a list of `RosterEntry` objects.
+ * The roster SHALL be a PBJ map of key `NodeId`, value `RosterEntry`.
  */
 message Roster {

     /**
-     * List of roster entries, one per consensus node.
+     * Map of roster entries, one per consensus node.
      * <p>
-     * This list SHALL contain roster entries in natural order of ascending node ids.
+     * This map SHALL contain roster entries in natural order of ascending node ids.
+     * The node Id key SHALL match the node Id in the value.
-     * This list SHALL NOT be empty.<br/>
+     * This map SHALL NOT be empty.<br/>
      */
-    repeated RosterEntry rosters = 1;
+    map<uint64, RosterEntry> mapInt32ToString = 1;
 }
 ```